ccdgui/Patient_Flows_Sankey/README.md

 Using Plotly

-###Overview
+#### Overview
 This project is about modeling patient flows between units of a hospital using a Sankey diagram.
 Sankey diagrams are flow diagrams, in which the width of the links is shown proportionally to the flow quantity.
 Sankey diagrams put a visual emphasis on transfers or flows within a system.
 This diagram illustrates the complexity of patient flows between various units of a large hospital.
+With  better patient flow, a hospital can save money and boost patient and provider satisfaction.

-By improving patient flow, a hospital can save money on staffing, decrease wait times and boost patient and provider satisfaction.
+#### Ouput